oracle-livelabs/database/23cfree/property-graphs/property-graphs.md

 In this task we will run queries using SQL/PGQ's GRAPH_TABLE operator, MATCH clause, and COLUMNS clause.
 The GRAPH\_TABLE operator enables you to query the property graph by specifying a graph pattern to look for and return the results as a set of columns.
 The MATCH clause lets you specify the graph patterns, and the COLUMN clause lists the query output columns.
 Everything else is existing SQL syntax.
 ​

-A common query in analyzing money flows is to see if there are a sequence of transfers that connect one source account to a destination account.
+A common query in analyzing money flows is to see if there is a sequence of transfers that connect one source account to a destination account.
 We'll be demonstrating that sequence of transfers in standard SQL.
 ​
 1. Let's start by finding the top 10 accounts which have the most incoming transfers.